Update – May 28, 2021

 7. Regularly disinfect commonly touched surfaces.

-It may be hard to find cleaning or disinfecting products in stores right now.
-If you want to use products you already have at home, try these:
+You can buy many cleaning supplies that disinfect.
+If you want to use products you may already have at home, try these:

 - Use hydrogen peroxide (3%) full strength to kill the new coronavirus.
 Leave it on surfaces for 1 minute before wiping.5